craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 Large Armors

 #### Material
-This is the material the armor is mostly composed of.
+This is the material the Armor is mostly composed of.
 It is used in addition to the Armor's 'Size' and 'Style' to determine the total Armoring Value of the Armor.

 ##### Example Materials
 | Material         | Armoring |